Classic Shepherd’s Pie Recipe

 This post may contain affiliate links.

-Classic Shepherd’s Pie Recipe is a casserole with cooked meat and vegetables.
-Topped with creamy mashed (crispy when baked) potatoes, and sometimes cheese.
+Classic Shepherd’s Pie Recipe is a comfort dish with cooked meat and vegetables, topped with creamy mashed potatoes (or crispy) potatoes!

 Friends, I don’t think I’m an incredible cook or hostess at all.
 But friends tell me I’m good at it, and I really try to focus on gathering people in our home.
 This last week we served a Classic Shepherd’s Pie.